django-salesforce/django-salesforce/README.rst

 Python 3.7 to 3.12, Django 2.0 to 5.0.
 (Tested also with Python 3.13 alpha 2)

-Use with Django 5.0 currently requires an enteprise license key DJSF_LICENSE_KEY available to sponsors, or to accept an AGPL license if you install our equivalent package "django-salesforce-agpl" instead.
+Use with Django 5.0 or 4.2(LTS) currently requires an enteprise license key DJSF_LICENSE_KEY available to sponsors, unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.